-Domestic violence is a serious charge, even more so when it is a charged federally.
+Domestic abuse is a serious charge, even more so when it is a charged federally.
 Federal domestic violence charges apply for those who live in jurisdictions where federal law applies.
-If you face federal domestic violence charges, speak to a Ft.
+If you face these charges, speak to a Ft.
 Lauderdale federal domestic violence lawyer.
-An experienced domestic violence attorney can look at the existing evidence, and use that evidence to decide which federal domestic violence defenses will work in your case.
+An experienced domestic abuse attorney can look at the existing evidence, and use that evidence to decide which defenses will work in your case.
 Hire a criminal defense lawyer who can strive for the best possible outcome for you.

 Violence Against Women Act